jidehen/Data-Entry-Form/README.txt

 		- Accepted inputs: _:{blank-node} or {<predicate> <object>}, [<predicate> <object>]

 LANGUAGE TAGS:
-	- Language tags must be associated with a quoted word or phrase
+	- Language tags must be associated with a quoted word or phrase and symbols
 		- Accepted: "{something}"@en
 		- Not Accepted: {something}@en